trevorhauter/nvtrev/README.md

 # nvTrev - From one dummy to another

-nvTrev is my hottes new nvim config on the market.
+nvTrev is the hottest new nvim config on the market.
 With this readme, anybody will be able to code just like the legendary Trevor Hauter (once it's complete)!

 ### The initial setup
 DISCLAIMER: I'm still working on this config, so I'm not going to flesh out this readme yet.
 But I will soon, I promise!